 Applications to the School Holiday Activity Fund (SHAF) can be made by registered charities or mainstream state schools that are based in the Beneficial Area.

 Organisations that are currently in receipt of a grant from John Lyon’s Charity for core services are also eligible to apply to this Fund as long as funds from the Charity are not already being used for holiday activities.
 You may apply for a SHAF grant this year, even if you have had three consecutive SHAF grants.

 What can I apply for?

-- sessional staffing costs
+- Sessional staffing costs

-We will not consider requests to cover existing permanent staff salaries.
+- We will not consider requests to cover existing permanent staff salaries

 How do I apply?